basti/icebergist.com/source/_posts/2016-03-23-rake-db-migrate-vs-rake-db-schema-load.markdown

 + `rake db:migrate` runs migrations that have not run yet
 + `rake db:schema:load` loads the schema.db file into database.

-but the right question is when to use one or the other.
+but the real question is when to use one or the other.

 **Advice:** <a id="advice"></a> when you are adding a new migration to an existing app then you need to run `rake db:migrate`, but when you join to existing application (_especially some old application_), or when you drop your applications database and you need to create it again, always run `rake db:schema:load` to load schema.